hashicorp/terraform-provider-aws/docs/add-a-new-region.md

 New regions can typically be used immediately with the provider, with two important caveats:

 - Regions often need to be explicitly enabled via the AWS console.
-See [ap-east-1](https://aws.amazon.com/blogs/aws/now-open-aws-asia-pacific-hong-kong-region/) for an example of how to enable a new region for use.
+See [ap-east-1 launch blog](https://aws.amazon.com/blogs/aws/now-open-aws-asia-pacific-hong-kong-region/) for an example of how to enable a new region for use.
 - Until the provider is aware of the new region, automatic region validation will fail.
 In order to use the region before validation support is added to the provider you will need to disable region validation by doing the following:

 ```terraform